Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING|Activator` The NPCs to receive the objectives.
     1. `STRING` The `ObjList` nickname to refer to.

-- `Act_Invulnerable` Sets invulnerability for the target.
-Only for NPCs/Solars.
+- `Act_Invulnerable` Only for NPCs or solars.
+Sets invulnerability for the target.
     1. `STRING|Activator` Object by name or label for which invulnerability will be set.
     1. `True|False :False` Whether to prevent non-player damage (NPCs, radiation, asteroid mines) or not.
     1. `[True|False] :False` Whether to prevent player damage or not.